snu-mllab/Achievement-Distillation/README.md

 ## Usage

 To execute `train.py` in a Bash environment, you can use the following commands.
-By default, the system will assign the timestamp `debug`.
+The system will set the timestamp to `debug` by default.

 PPO
 ```